-- Do not disassemble or open crush, bend or deform, puncture or shred. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard. - Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been qualified with the system per CTIA Certification Requirements for Battery System Compliance to IEEE 1725.
-Use of an unqualified battery or charger may present a risk of fire, explosion, leakage, or other hazard.
+- Do not disassemble or open, crush, bend or deform, puncture or shred the battery. - Do not modify or remanufacture, attempt to insert foreign objects into the battery, immerse or expose to water or other liquids, expose to fire, explosion or other hazard. - · Only use the battery for the system for which it is specified. - Only use the battery with a charging system that has been qualified with the system per CTIA Certification Requirements for Battery System Compliance to IEEE 1725.
+Use of an unqualified battery or charger may present a risk of fire, explosion, leakage, or other hazard. - Do not short circuit a battery or allow metallic conductive objects to contact the battery terminals. - Replace the battery only with another battery that has been qualified with the system per this standard, IEEE-Std-1725.
+Use of an unqualified battery may present a risk of fire, explosion, leakage or other hazard. - Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone or battery.
+If the phone or battery is dropped, especially on a hard surface, and the user suspects damage, take it to a service center for inspection.

-- Do not short circuit a battery or allow metallic conductive objects to contact battery terminals. - Only authorized service providers shall replace battery. - Promptly dispose of used batteries in accordance with local regulations. - Battery usage by children should be supervised. - Avoid dropping the phone or battery.
-If the phone or battery is dropped, especially on a hard surface, and the user suspects damage, take it to a service center for inspection. - Improper battery use may result in a fire, explosion or other hazard. - The phone shall only be connected to CTIA certified adapters, products that bear the USB-IF logo or products that have completed the USB-IF compliance program.
+- Improper battery use may result in a fire, explosion or other hazard. - The phone shall only be connected to CTIA certified adapters, products that bear the USB-IF logo or products that have completed the USB-IF compliance program.